 Chavez v.
 Credit Nation Auto Sales

 966 F.Supp.2d 1335 (N.D.
 Ga.
 2013); 49 F. Supp.
 3d 1163 (N.D.
 Ga.
 2014); 641 F. App'x 883 (11th Cir.
 2016) – A transgender auto mechanic in Georgia was fired for falling asleep on the job.
 She attempted to file her charge of discrimination with the federal Equal Employment Opportunity Commission, but was turned away on the grounds that transgender people were not protected by the Federal Civil Rights Act.
 After retaining this firm, a new charge was filed, although it was two years after the deadline for submission.
 The Court ruled that she could nonetheless proceed because the Commission had improperly turned her away.
 However, the District Court dismissed the case because there was a photo of her sleeping on the job.
 The Eleventh Circuit Court of Appeals reversed this decision and sent it back to the lower court for trial.
 The appeals court reasoned that there was evidence of supervisor bias, and the Federal Civil Rights Act only requires that discrimination be a motivating factor, not the sole or main reason for termination.
 The case was confidentially resolved.
+Click here to hear Jillian's successful oral argument before the United States Court of Appeals.

 EEOC and Austin v.
 Deluxe Financial Services